MMosley502/LEGUP/Implementing-Puzzles.md

 }
 ```
 As you can see from the above, in defining `checkContradictionAt()`, we are given a `PuzzleElement`.
-In general, Legup tests for a contradiction *at every cell in the puzzle.* Thus, at a minimum, we only need
+In general, LEGUP tests for a contradiction *at every cell in the puzzle.* Thus, at a minimum, we only need
 to write code to detect the contradiction for one cell involved.
 The purpose of the parameter, however, is
-actually to allow Legup to find the proper error message for each cell when the rule is
+actually to allow LEGUP to find the proper error message for each cell when the rule is
 applied incorrectly, to report a mistake to the user.
 For example, if the above rule is applied when the region still has empty squares adjacent and
 the user hovers one of the cells, they will see the error "Must be surrounded by black cells".